-Shoulder Surgery is becoming much more common, because it is much more successful now with modern techniques!
+Shoulder Surgery is becoming much more common, because it is much more successful now with less invasive modern techniques.
 The shoulder is the most mobile joint in the human body.
 This mobility is provided by the many muscles-including the rotator cuff surrounding the shoulder joint working in concert.

 The shoulder joint has a very shallow bony socket, which means that keeping the shoulder stable is also primarily the job of the soft tissues (including the rotator cuff) surrounding the shoulder.
 The soft tissues surrounding the shoulder allow for a well coordinated range of movement which includes rotation and gliding of the shoulder ball and socket joint and the shoulder blade.

-When the normally smooth surface of the shoulder joint becomes rough and painful-as with shoulder arthritis shoulder surgery and a total shoulder replacement can restore the smooth surface, providing much needed pain relief.
-The soft tissues surrounding the shoulder are then able to resume their work in providing a well coordinated range of movement
+When the normally smooth surface of the shoulder joint becomes rough and painful-as with shoulder arthritis – shoulder surgery and a total shoulder replacement can restore the smooth surface, providing much needed pain relief.
+The soft tissues surrounding the shoulder are then able to resume their work in providing a well coordinated range of movement and function.

 Total shoulder replacement, or shoulder arthroplasty, is the replacement of the ball of the upper arm and socket of the shoulder blade with specially designed artificial implants (also called prostheses) made of metal and polyethylene (a medicalgrade plastic).
 The humeral (upper arm) component consists of a metal ball that replaces the head of the humerus, and a stem that is secured into the upper arm bone.
-The glenoid (shoulder blade socket) prosthesis is made of a special polyethylene and is designed to replace the socket or cup part of the joint and is secured with bone cement.
+The glenoid (shoulder blade socket) prosthesis is made of a special polyethylene and is designed to replace the socket or cup part of the joint and is often secured with bone cement.